Mitch Garver Player Props: Rangers vs. Cubs

 Cubs Pitching Rankings (2022)

-- The 8.6 strikeouts per nine innings compiled by the Cubs pitching staff last season ranked 16th in the big leagues.
+- The 8.6 strikeouts per nine innings compiled by the Cubs pitching staff last season ranked 16th in MLB.

-- The Cubs had a 4.01 team ERA that ranked 20th across all MLB pitching staffs.
+- The Cubs had the 20th-ranked team ERA across all MLB pitching staffs (4.01).

-- Cubs pitchers combined to allow 207 total home runs at a rate of 1.3 per game (third-most in baseball).
+- Cubs pitchers combined to allow 207 total home runs at a clip of 1.3 per game (third-most in baseball).

-- The Cubs will look to Stroman (1-0) in his second start of the season.
+- Steele (0-0) pitches for the Cubs to make his second start this season.

-- In his most recent appearance on Thursday, March 30, the right-hander tossed six scoreless innings against the Milwaukee Brewers while surrendering three hits.
+- His most recent time out came out of the bullpen on Friday when the lefty threw 2/3 innings against the Texas Rangers while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.